shuyangsun/cuda_notes/README.md

 * It may be possible to partition data in such a way as to ensure all threads in the same warp take the same control path in an application.
 * branch_efficiency = (num_branches - num_divergent_branches) / num_branches
 * Use **nvprof --metrics branch_efficiency ./runnable-name** to check each kernel's warp divergence efficiency.
+* Some times warp divergence does not happen (when it should), that's because CUDA compiler optimization.
+It replaces branch instructions (which cause actual control flow to diverge) with predicated instructions for short, conditional code segments.